Abdulaziz Makin

-Abdulaziz Makin (عبدالعزيز مكين; born 29 June 2001) is a Saudi Arabian professional footballer who plays as a midfielder for Pro League side Damac.
+Abdulaziz Makin (عبدالعزيز مكين; born 29 June 2001) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Wehda.

 Career

-Makin started his career at the youth teams of hometown club Damac.
+Makin started his career at the youth teams of his hometown club Damac.
 He joined rivals Abha on 28 January 2018 where he spent 6 months before returning to Damac.
 Makin signed his first professional contract with Damac on 30 August 2021.
 He made his debut on 5 February 2022 by coming off the bench in the league match against Al-Faisaly.
+On 19 July 2024, Makin joined the First Division side Al-Faisaly.
+In September 2025, Makin joined Al-Wehda.